schbz/ClautoHotkey/Context_Gemini.md

 - Do not use "new" before the class name before initializing it
 - When asked for a darkmode please reference all of the examples  provided in the file "DarkMode Scripts"

-4. When asked for tap hold functions
+5. Avoid
-- Refer to the TapHoldManager class provided in the project
+- Using AHK v1 legacy syntax
-- Make sure no keys can possibly stick in active mode
+- Adding comments
-- Make keys not repeat
+- Avoid using "new" when initializing or declaring a new class in the script
-- Do not edit the library
+- Using a function without the appropriate amount of parameters

 ## Response Guidelines